Dr Meredith Lake

 In 2019, she hosts Soul Search - a weekly show about the lived experience of religion and spirituality - on ABC Radio National.

 She is also an Honorary Associate of the Department of History, Sydney University, where she did her PhD on religious ideas about the environment in Australian colonial history.

 She tweets at @meredithlake1

-Meredith's cultural history of The Bible in Australia is shortlisted for the 2019 NSW Premier's History awards, and was named 2018 Australian Christian Book of the Year.
+Meredith's cultural history of The Bible in Australia won the Australian history prize at the 2019 NSW Premier's History awards, and was named 2018 Australian Christian Book of the Year.
 She is also the author of a major study of faith-based charity since the Great Depression, Faith in Action: HammondCare (UNSW Press, 2013).